 - voiding dysfunction

-One common cause of urinary hesitancy in men is a benign, enlarged prostate.
-This is the most common cause in older men, but an enlarged prostate can affect younger men as well.
+One common cause of urinary hesitancy in males is a benign enlarged prostate.
+Although this is the most common cause in older males, an enlarged prostate can also affect younger males.
+As many as 50% of males experience symptoms of an enlarged prostate by age 60 years.

-The prostate is a gland unique to men that surrounds the urethra.
+The prostate is a gland unique to males that surrounds the urethra.
 The urethra is a tube that transports urine out of the body.
 As the prostate enlarges over time, it puts pressure on the urethra.
-This increasing pressure may make it difficult for a man to start or maintain a urine stream.
+This increasing pressure may make it difficult for a male to start or maintain a urine stream.

 - perineal tearing